soudis/habidat-direktkredit/README.md

 # habiDAT Direktkredite

 This app allows to manage direct loans from private persons to a project.
-In particular a habiTAT (Austrian housing syndikate) project.
+In particular a habiTAT (Austrian housing syndicate) project.

 ## Usage